 General Description - CPS Energy's plant-in-service includes four power stations that are solely owned and operated by the Company.
 In total, there are 17 generating units at these four power stations, two of which are coal-fired and 15 of which are gas-fired.
-Excluding STP (nuclear units), the following is a list of power stations and their respective generating units as of January 31, 2020:
+CPS Energy also has two solar generating units, one which also includes battery storage.
+Excluding STP (nuclear units), the following is a list of power stations and their respective generating units as of January 31, 2021:

-Generating Generating Power Station Units Туре Power Station Units Type Calaveras 4 Coal (2)/Gas (2) Leon Creek 4 Gas Braunig 8 Gas Rio Nogales 1 Gas
+Power Station Generating Units Туре

+Calaveras 4 Coal (2)/Gas (2)

+Braunig 8 Gas

+Leon Creek 4 Gas

+Rio Nogales 1 Gas

+Commerce 1 Solar/Battery Storage

+Community 1 Solar

 Other notable capital assets in electric and gas plant include supporting coal yard assets, a fleet of railcars, a transmission network for the movement of electric power from the generating stations to substations, electric and gas distribution systems, and metering.
-Included in general plant are two data centers; the main office complex; the construction and customer service centers; the Villita Assembly Building; and a fleet of automobiles, trucks and work equipment.
+Included in general plant are two data centers; the McCullough headquarters campus; the construction and customer service centers; and a fleet of automobiles, trucks and work equipment.
+As of January 31, 2021, CPS Energy had several real estate properties held for sale which included the former main office complex, the Villita Assembly Building and a former customer service center that are reflected as part of other noncurrent assets on the Statements of Net Position.